Vazhamuttom

 Vazhamuttom is a village township near to Pathanamthitta Town in Pathanamthitta District, Kerala, India.
 River Achankovil split Vazhamuttom in to two parts West Vazhamuttom and East Vazhamuttom.
-Thazhur Kadavu palam (bridge) connect both place together near Thazhoor Temple.
+Thazhoor Kadavu Palam (bridge) connect both places together near Thazhoor Temple.

-Thazhoor Temple
+Thazhoor Bhagavathy Temple

 Vazhamuttom is famous for the ancient Thazhoor Bhagavathy Kshetram(temple).

 "Padayani" performances are held at the temple annually.
 Padayani songs are very ancient folklore of Kerala.

 Churches

 Three Christian churches are located in Vazhamuttom Mar Bahanan Orthodox Valyapally St. Bahanan Orthodox Malankara Catholic Church and St. Mary Jacobite church are famous for Perunal.
 This Perunal is celebrated in every year December by Bahanan churches and January by St. Mary Jacobite church.
 Oldest among this church is Mar Bahanan Orthodox Valyapally foundation stone laid by Parumala Thirumany.

 Government UP School

-This school is oldest school in Vazhamuttom.
-Old generations were studied in this school and it was fully malayalam medium school.
+This school is the oldest school in Vazhamuttom.
+Old generations were studied in this school and it was fully Malayalam medium school.
 When assembly and parliament election held in Kerala this school was only school where voters come and cast their votes in peace and brotherhood.
 Excellent Students of this school spread not only their identity in other districts, but also in America Germany and other part of the world.
 Doctors, Engineers, Teachers, Nurses, Army Navy Air force officers and soldiers spread across the world are result of this school's teachers higher devotion to the education in this village.